fbpx

 David Austin English Roses

 The second feeding (after the spring bloom flush) is most helpful for encouraging repeat-flowering types to continue to bloom throughout the summertime.
 The timing of this second feeding usually occurs in July-August, although every year is different.
-Most roses don’t need to be feed in the fall (although a top-dressing of homemade compost can be reassuring).
+Most roses don’t need to be fed in the fall (although a top-dressing of homemade compost can be reassuring).

-Rose Fertilizer Tip: Both shrub roses and climbing roses can be fed in spring.
+Tip: Both shrub roses and climbing roses can be fed in spring.

 Rose fertilizers for spring feeding